-I spent a lot of the day in the backyard picking weeds.
+I spent a lot of the day picking weeds.
 Nothing beats having enough free time to sit in the warm sun picking weeds.
 Even better, I’m heeding chapter 64’s, Deal with a thing while it is still nothing; Keep a thing in order before disorder sets in.
-Occasionally, the ducks would come close, root around a bit for a tasty morsel, chatter away, and then move on.
+Occasionally, our ducks come to where I’m weeding, chattering away and foraging for a tasty morsel before moving on.
 It got me wondering…

-A duck’s quacking is its vocal expression of emotion.
-Having been around them for years, I can pick out their moods: happy, excited, content, nosey, curious, afraid, hungry, anxious, feeling kinship.
+A duck’s quacking chatter is its vocal expression of emotion.
+Having been around them for years, I can pick out their moods: excited, content, curious, afraid, hungry, feeling kinship.
 They are Indian Runners, an extremely social breed.

-I’ve come across a myopic segment of humanity that can’t countenance such ‘humanizing’ of mere birds.
-Of course, they wouldn’t be reading this site anyway, so I won’t need to justify my view… at least so far.
+I’ve come across large segments of humanity that can’t countenance such “humanizing” of animals in general, and birds or less creatures in particular.
+Of course, they wouldn’t be reading this book anyway, so I won’t need to justify my view… at least so far.

-I realized today, in a simple earthy way, that human thought is the equivalent expression of emotion for us.
-That includes any speech or writing that thought produces.
+I realized today, in a simpler earthy way, that human thought is the equivalent expression of emotion for us.
+That includes any speech or writing that thought churns out.
 Ducks quack their emotion, dogs bark their emotion, and humans think and speak their emotion — and so on throughout the animal kingdom.

-Action is the other principle way emotion expresses itself other than quacking and thinking.
-You could say these two are also actions.
-The difference is that quacking and thinking take the least physical effort and so perhaps reverberate more easily throughout awareness than other more physical actions (work, hobby, sport, art, etc.).
+Physical actions are also key ways emotion expresses itself.
+The difference is that quacking and thinking take much less physical effort and so reverberate more easily throughout awareness than other more physical actions (work, hobby, sport, art, etc.).
 But wait, there’s more…

 The one thing that stirs up more emotion than most in me has always been the unknown.
 Does she love me, does she not?
-Will I miss my flight?
-Lose my job?
-Is it cancer?
-I not only experience the unsettling emptiness of the unknown, I see it in everyone, and everywhere I look.
-Fear of the unknown is universal, in ducks, in people.
+Will I miss my flight; lose my job; is it cancer?
+Not only do I experience the unsettling emptiness of the unknown, I see it in everyone and everywhere I look.
+Fear of the unknown is another experience we share with ducks.
+Indeed, fear is universal.
 But wait, there’s more…

 The more is this:

-Conversely, emotion relaxes, when, as chapter 16 says, I do my utmost to attain emptiness; I hold firmly to stillness.
+On the other hand, emotion cools when, as chapter 16 puts it, I do my utmost to attain emptiness; I hold firmly to stillness.
 The myriad creatures all rise together and I watch their return.
 The teaming creatures all return to their separate roots.
 Here, there is no emotional energy to drive quacking, thinking or speaking.
-Here, not even the unknown is known.
-Then I can just be a quiet duck.
+Here, even the unknown is known, and so I can just be a quiet duck.

-(1) Note: Chapter 56 says, “One who speaks does not know“, not some admonition like “Verily I say, ye shall not think, speak or quack”.
-In other words, the thinking, speaking and quacking are symptoms, not causes.
-Conversely, trusting what you think to be true perceives thoughts to be fundamental in their own right instead of merely symptoms of a deeper reality.
-Such trust in what you think to be true leads to difficulty, as chapter 71 warns, Not to know yet to think that one knows will lead to difficulty.
-For a long time I assumed chapter 56 was saying that speaking and thinking were a fault somehow, perhaps because it implied not knowing.
-Ah, eventually the light turns on.
+(1) Chapter 56 says, “One who speaks does not know”.
+This is not some admonition such as, “Verily I say, ye shall not think, speak or quack”.
+In other words, the thinking, speaking and quacking are merely symptoms, not causes.
+Conversely, trusting your thoughts to be true establishes thought as fundamental in its own right instead of simply a symptom of a deeper reality.
+Trusting what you think to be true leads to difficulty, as chapter 71 cautions, Not to know yet to think that one knows will lead to difficulty.
+For a long time I assumed chapter 56 was saying that speaking and thinking were a liability somehow, perhaps because it implied not knowing.
+Happily, I see this more impartially now.